-The second type uses two rating curves with the same threshold; one of ice free condition and one for use with ice on the river.
+The second type uses two rating curves with the same threshold (w0); one for ice free condition and one for use when there is ice on the river.
 The transition between the rating curves is smoothed by scaling of the curves in a transition period.
 The scaling of rating curve parameters are determined by ice porosity and ice thickness (general model parameters).
 Between thresholds the influence of the ice curve increases linearly from zero to one.
-The minimum influence (of pososity and thickness) is used as the scaling weight of the winter curve during the transition period.
-If only parameters for the ice free curve are given as input.
-The rating curve parameters for ice conditions are the same except for the exponent (p) which is then set to one.
+The minimum influence (of porosity and thickness) is used as the scaling weight of the winter curve during the transition period.
+If only parameters for the ice free curve are given as input, the same parameters is used for ice conditions except for the exponent (p) which is then set to one.

 The third type is for a sectorial rating curve.
 It has different rating curve coefficients for different sections of water level.
-The sections may not overlap or give gaps in water level, but small discrepancies is handled.
+The sections may not overlap or leave gaps in water level, even though small discrepancies is handled.
+The parameters and sections need to be chosen so that the whole curve is continous.
 Since the rating curves are used inverted in the code, the sections are turned into sectors of flow.
 The average of the flow given by the minimum water level of one curve and the maximum water level of another curve is taken as the actual limit between the two curves.
 This type does not handle ice curves.